HactarCE/cellua/README.md

 These instructions assume that you are using Linux, but the process is similar on other operating systems.

+There are three options for installing Cellua:

+* [Lua 5.2+](#install-with-normal-lua) — Easy to install, has all features, runs somewhat slow
+* [LuaJIT](#install-with-luajit) — Slightly more complicated to install, missing a few features, runs fast
+* [LuaJIT with compat for Lua 5.2](#install-with-52-compatible-luajit) — Tricky to install, has all features, runs fast

+There are still instructions for all of these processes, and if you run into issues compiling on *nix I'm happy to help.
+If you're using Windows, I'd recommend sticking to the first option since that's simplest.

+When I make binary releases, I'll use the third option (LuaJIT with 5.2+ compatibility).

 ### Install with normal Lua

 1. Install [Python 3.7](https://www.python.org/downloads/) or later.